alwin-baby/git1/README.md

 # git1
 Git project 1

-This is a simple project for learning purpose
+My movie watchlist app is a simple project to add movies to watchlist and to seggregate watched and unwatched movies.